Thug-Lyfe/Commerce_Cloud_certification/README.md

   - Be liberal with printing lines / console logs and other status messages, be sure to remove them when done.
   - Useful functions to use in ISML files to get a fast look of what there is to work with:
     - JSON.stringify(\<someobj\>,null,2) , pretty print JSON
-    - Object.keys(someObj).toString() , list all fields and functions tied to an object (some objects cannot be expressed with JSON)
+    - Object.keys(someObj).toString() , list all fields and functions tied to an object (Demandware data structeres that inherit from object cannot be expressed as JSON.)
   - Always have meaningful error logging, this makes finding and identifying error and solutions faster and easier.
   - If applicable use the storefront toolkit.
   -
 - Given a requirement, create and extend the functionality of a JavaScript controller that leverages models, decorators, factories, or helpers following API best practices and renders a template or returns a JSON response.
+- Models:
+- Decodrators
+- Factories
+- Helpers
+- API best practices
+- Render
+- JSON resonse

-- Marco - Given a business requirement and design for a new marketing page, develop page types and components to allow a marketer to build a page with the Page Designer tool.
+- Marco - Given a business requirement and design for a new marketing page, develop page types and components to allow a marketer to build a page with the Page Designer tool. [incorporating a page designer page in storefront](https://documentation.b2c.commercecloud.salesforce.com/DOC2/index.jsp?topic=%2Fcom.demandware.dochelp%2FPageDesigner%2FMakePDPageAvailable.html), [page types and components as content assets](https://documentation.b2c.commercecloud.salesforce.com/DOC2/index.jsp?topic=%2Fcom.demandware.dochelp%2FPageDesigner%2FPgCompTypesContentAssets.html), [using decorators with page designer](https://documentation.b2c.commercecloud.salesforce.com/DOC2/index.jsp?topic=%2Fcom.demandware.dochelp%2FPageDesigner%2FDecoratorsForPD.html).
   - This explains both well : [page type and component creation](https://trailhead.salesforce.com/content/learn/modules/b2c-page-designer-developers/b2c-page-designer-explore-json-js)
   ![page designer example](https://res.cloudinary.com/hy4kyit2a/f_auto,fl_lossy,q_70/learn/modules/b2c-page-designer-merchandiser/b2c-page-designer-explore/images/3e811dd95253187aeee3c3dcd8e23811_pd-page-region-component.png "page designer example")
   - Page Type: